-These are the four points where founders get stuck.
+These are the three points where founders get stuck.
 Here's how Bandos moves you through each one.

 Skipping from idea to feature list is how you build the wrong thing.
 Bandos walks you through your customer's actual job-to-be-done before any solution gets considered.